Scottish History Society: Purpose and history

 The Scottish History Society's objects are to promote interest in, and further knowledge of, the history of Scotland by means of discovery and publication of documents illustrative of that history.

 The first publications, in October 1887, were Bishop Pococke's Tours in Scotland, 1747-1760, edited by D W Kemp, and the Diary of and General Expenditure Book of William Cunningham of Craigends, 1673–1680, edited by the Reverend James Dodds, D.D.

 By 1900, 65 Public Libraries subscribed for the society's publications.
 Amongst some of its notable members have been Sir James Balfour Paul, Lord Lyon King of Arms, and Emeritus Professor David Masson, Historiographer Royal for Scotland.

 Since its foundation the SHS has produced an increasing number of vital records hitherto unavailable to scholars of Scottish history, and in this the SHS have provided an invaluable service to the nation.

 The current series of SHS publications is the 6th Series, published by Boydell & Brewer.

 President

 In 1900, the President was the Earl of Rosebery.
 In 1970, the President was Professor Gordon Donaldson.
 Other Presidents have included the novelist and politician John Buchan, 1st Baron Tweedsmuir, Dr Jenny Wormald, and Professor Roger Mason of the University of St Andrews.
 Information on the Society's current office bearers may be found on the official website.

+Digitised editions at the National Library of Scotland

+Many of the society editions (up to 2013) have been digitised and are freely available to view on the website of the National Library of Scotland.